We are here to answer any other questions you may have. Please contact Donna Putney putneyfarm@aol.com or (864)901-2692

 You may choose to use Upstate Locally Grown for your only website.
 You can have your own page plus list your products on the market page, complete with descriptions and prices.

-We have over 400 regular subscribers to our availability newsletter, we have been written up in the Greenville News, as well as in blogs.
+We have over 900 regular subscribers to our availability newsletter, we have been written up in the Greenville News, as well as in blogs.
 We are listed in Sustainable Greenville, an on-line listing of “Green” businesses, Local Harvest, a nationwide lister of sustainable growers, and many others.
 We are personally known to hundreds more people due to our participation in the Greenville Downtown Saturday Market, by selling at Whole Foods Market, as well as by supplying chefs around the area.
-This May, we are pleased to say that many of our growers will be participating in the Whole Foods local Farmer’s Market!

 Donna Putney